 2) Predictive Maintenance

 The biggest immediate time-saver that IoT data fuels is improving your preventive maintenance schedule and switching to more of a predictive maintenance model.
 The devices can monitor changes in operating conditions, like heat, friction or noise, and use the changes to predict when the elevator needs maintenance.
+(Photo: Technician fix the lift or elevator in railway station of skytrain.
+Credit: SB7)

 “If certain conditions are left unattended, they could result in equipment failure, and in turn cause an unplanned disruption in a building,” explains Daniel Elez, senior vice president of service business for KONE Americas.
 “IoT is allowing maintenance to become predictive and proactive vs. reactive.”